bayeer/cryptopro-vite/README.md

-# How to use CryptoPro browser extension in JavasScript
+# How to use CryptoPro browser extension in JavaScript

 1. Clone this repository:
 ```bash